 Louise Hopkins is an artist living and working in Glasgow, Scotland.

-She makes paintings and drawings directly onto surfaces that already contain information; world maps, patterned furnishing fabric, comics, catalogue pages, magazine pages, photographs, folded or crumpled paper and sheet music.
+Her paintings and drawings are often made directly onto surfaces that already contain information; world maps, patterned furnishing fabric, magazine pages, printed or hand-drawn grids, photographs, folded or pierced paper, sheet music.

-In 2016 a group of Hopkins's works were included in The Scottish Endarkenment: Art and Unreason 1945 to the present at Dovecot Gallery, Edinburgh.
-In 2015/16 a group of 7 works were included in the exhibition Dévider le reel at Les Abattoirs, FRAC Midi-Pyrenees.
-In 2014 she had a one-person exhibition Black Sea, White Sea as part of GENERATION, the celebration of 25 years of Contemporary Art in Scotland.
-In 2007 she was one of 6 artists to represent Scotland at the 52nd Venice Biennale.
-In 2005 she had a major one-person exhibition Freedom of Information at the Fruitmarket Gallery in Edinburgh.
+In 2021 Hopkins exhibited alongside Paule Vézelay in a two-person exhibition You can have curves and straight lines...Paule Vézelay/Louise Hopkins at 42 Carlton Place, Glasgow.
+In 2018 she made Flying Fox - a temporary commission and exhibition at CAMPLE LINE in rural Dumfriesshire, and in 2017 Dance Number, a temporary artist wall commission outside the Mackintosh Building at Glasgow School of Art.
+In 2015/16 a group of 7 works were included in Dévider le reel at Les Abattoirs, FRAC Midi-Pyrenees.
+In 2014 Hopkins had a one-person exhibition Black Sea, White Sea as part of GENERATION, the celebration of 25 years of Contemporary Art in Scotland.
+She was one of 6 artists to represent Scotland at the 52nd Venice Biennale in 2007, and in 2005 she had a major one-person exhibition Freedom of Information at the Fruitmarket Gallery in Edinburgh.

 (1) Askew, Lucy - Generation Guide/Reader; National Galleries of Scotland, 2014

 (2) Mansfield, Susan - Scotsman newspaper review of Flying Fox at CAMPLE LINE, 2018